-Target/Goal Action/Strategy Who When Reporting 2.1.1 Staff to implement higher level thinking strategies in their classes The College to implement professional development workshops on higher order thinking and questioning skills Principal 2016 onwards Done clusses Exam questions where applicable are to be designated to openended questions (approx. 20-30% of marks).
-Panel Heads 2016 onwards Done 3.
+Target/Goal Action/Strategy Who When Reporting 2.1.1 Staff to implement higher level thinking strategies in their The College to implement professional development workshops on higher order thinking and questioning skills Principal 2017 onwards Panel PDs, ongoing classes and questioning skills 2.
+Exam questions where applicable are to be designated to openended questions (approx. 20-30% of marks).
+Panel Heads 2017 onwards Done.
 Markers Reports are to include a comments on the open ended questions.
-Panel Heads 2016 onwards Done 2.1.4 ALL students are encouraged to read the Students are encouraged by SA and Form Teachers to subscribe to VP Academic/ Form Teachers/ 2016 onwards Done, needs to improve newspaper daily the newspaper through the SA subscription service. , 2016 onwords Not done The News Headlines Boards are promoted and updated weekly.
-Eng Panel Head 2016 onwards Not done
+Panel Heads 2017 onwards Done.
+2.1.4 4 - Charlente and an arrando de CA ND A seeds mile / 2017 ALL students are encouraged to read the Students are encouraged by SA and Form Teachers to subscribe to the newspaper through the SA VP Academic/ Form Teachers/ 2017 onwards Done, not effective. newspaper daily subscription service.
+2. The News Headlines Boards are Eng Panel Head 2017 onwards Not done. promoted and updated weekly.